Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 We'll use `[-45, 45]` degrees of eye rotation, and assume that past 45 degrees, the eyes won't rotate any more.
 That means we also need a range for our cursor.
 We'll use `[-300, 300]` pixels (or fragments rather), and assume that if the cursor goes past those numbers, nothing more will happen.

-We'll simply this to start, and use ranges starting at 0.
+We'll simplify this to start, and use ranges starting at 0.
 Therefore, eye rotation range is `[0, 45]`, and cursor range `[0, 300]`.
 That means we're only paying attention to the right half of the viewport for now.

 Let's update our mouse move listener to take the smallest of values for the X axis:
 ```javascript